23 Best Beekeeping Books

 Perhaps you already know that honey bees are not native to North America.
 The first colonies (Black Honey Bees) were brought to the new world by settlers.
 Anyone with an interest in beekeeping and history will enjoy this book about early beekeeping in our country.

-23. Wild Honey Bees: An Intimate Portrait Hardcover
+Wild Honey Bees: An Intimate Portrait Hardcover

 Ingo Arndt and Jürgen Tautz with a forward by Thomas D. Seeley

 If you are true lover of honey bees, you do not want to miss this honey bee book.
 The images are breathtaking – even to a beekeeper with years of experience.
+Not a “how to” beekeeping book, it does contain some interesting insights into the life of our bees.

-In recent years, the market has become flooded with these beekeeping books.
+In recent years, the market has become flooded with beekeeping books.
 Some of them are excellent works written by beekeepers who really know their stuff.

-Others are massed produced by publishing companies to meet the demand for information about keeping bees.
-I have seen some advice that is absolutely wrong – no matter your climate or situation.
+Others are massed produced by publishing companies or copy writers to meet the demand for information about keeping bees.

+I love digital learning but there are times when a good book is the best reference tool you can have.
+I find myself referring back to many of my books about beekeeping time and time again.
 Once you have a bit of bee knowledge under your belt – try my e-book on Questions and Answers Every Beekeeper Should Know.